615283/yandex-translator-java-api/README.md

 Currently, only the services for translating a single string and detecting the language of a single string are implemented in this API.
 The translate/detect services are not implemented for an array of strings, and the getLangs service is not implemented.

-This project was adapted from the microsoft-translator-java-api project by Jonathan Griggs.
+This project was adapted from the microsoft-translator-java-api project by Jonathan Griggs and optimised for use by 615283.

 ## Requires